 - 1.Provide the MSP name and MSP ID.

-- 2.Add root CA certificates and intermediate CA certificates - These CAs will be accepted by the network for registering and enrolling of signing identities.
+- 2.Select root CA certificates - These CAs will be accepted by the network for registering and enrolling of signing identities.
 You can either upload a CA certificate from your computer or select among the CAs on Catalyst Blockchain Platform.

-- 3.Add root TLS CA certificates and intermediate TLS CA certificates- These CAs would be accepted by the network for registering and enrolling TLS certificates for the identities.
+- 3.Select root TLS CA certificates - These CAs would be accepted by the network for registering and enrolling TLS certificates for the identities.